diyhue/hassio-addon/diyhue/DOCS.md

 ### Option: `mac`

-The mac-address of your device.
+The mac-address of your interface (device) you use to connect to you network.
+**You can not fake a Mac here, since it is used for original software (APP) to authenticate the Emulated Bridge!**

 **Note**: You have to stick to this format `XX:XX:XX:XX:XX:XX`.